If you are a landlord, or you’re thinking about property investment, then you may be wondering what tenant referencing is.

 All letting agents and landlords must perform a Right to Rent check on all potential tenants over the age of 18.

-This will establish whether the potential tenant has the right to rent a home in England and failing to carry out the simple check could lead to a hefty fine for the landlord.
+This will establish whether the potential renter has the right to let a home in England and failing to carry out the simple check could lead to a hefty fine for the landlord.

 Tenant referencing and bad references

 While the process for tenant reference is straightforward, what you do if there is a bad reference?